 Massage

 Gentle massage, called retrograde massage, helps move fluid from the hand and fingers back towards the body.
-You can discuss the most apprpriatre technique for completing retrograde massage with your therapist.
+You can discuss the most appropriate technique for completing retrograde massage with your therapist.

 Cold therapy